 4. The Fly On the Wall.
-This LinkedIn member is one I wrote about in The importance of contributing to LinkedIn, which talks about how some people join LinkedIn and then disappears.
+This LinkedIn member is one I wrote about in a post, Don’t disappear from LinkedIn, my valued connection, which talks about how some people join LinkedIn and then…disappear.
 In this post I talk about how a neighborhood friend started on LinkedIn with a great profile, and suddenly disappeared.

 When I asked him where he’s been, he said he’s still on LinkedIn everyday but doesn’t care to contribute his thoughts or ideas.
 He reads a lot of articles and updates.
 That’s about it.
 To build a powerful brand, one has to be heard.